dgroomes/vscode-playground/README.md

   electron how does that work??) and Gradle (Java) and whatever other Codespace machinery is running. and 3) You need to allow cookies in your browser from `vscode-cdn.net` otherwise an error notification shows up in VS Code with a message about ServiceWorkers.
+* `File: New Untitled File` is an interesting and very different workflow for creating files.
+First, there is a perfectly short keyboard shortcut for it: `Cmd + N`.
+Next, it brings you to a new empty file with "clickable source text as UI-controls" content and you can click the "Select a language" text, then choose your language (I did Markdown for this case).
+Then you can start coding/writing and you don't even have to name the file until you save (which is an interesting trade-off to help you focus on content instead of front-loading the naming task).
+I'm concerned about going back to a "I must save manually all the time workflow" compared to Intellij where all files are saved automatically.
+But this is interesting.

 ## Wish List